The Preschool Pooping “Deadline”

 * Force scheduled toilet-sitting until the poop magically happens.
 As I mentioned, my kid poops about every other day and it’s not at a predictable time, so even if I could coerce/wrestle him into sitting on the toilet, we could literally be there ALL DAY and still not get any poop in the potty.

 * Miralax.
 I suppose we could try this.
 I don’t think we’re dealing with constipation.
 I have become intimately aware of his poop texture over the past 9 months and none of it struck me as something that would hurt coming out.
+(Alpha Mom Editor on Feb 2017: please see this investigative report about MiraLAX use and children.)

 * Make the kid take a bath every time they poop their pants.
 My kid loves bath time because it’s one of the few times in his day that he gets absolutely uninterrupted parent attention.
 The only thing he loves more than his regular bath time is a middle-of-the-day bath.